Water JPI - Water challenges for a changing world

 Launched in 2010, the Joint Programming Initiative “Water challenges for a changing world”, the Water JPI, tackles the ambitious challenge of achieving sustainable water systems for a sustainable economy in Europe and abroad.
 It supports the European research cooperation in the water area and is closely coordinated with the EU Research and Innovation program Horizon 2020.

 The Water JPI consists of the EU-Member States as partners, the European Commission (EC) and associated countries.
-To date, the Water JPI has 23 partner countries and three observer countries, plus the European Commission.
+To date, Water JPI has 20 partner countries, another 5 associated countries and four observer countries, plus the European Commission.
 The German Federal Ministry of Education and Research (BMBF) is a member of the Governing Board and participates in the development and implementation of the Strategic Research and Innovation Agenda (SRIA).
 Two assisting Advisory Boards – the Scientific and Technological Board (STB) and the Stakeholders Advisory Group (SAG) – ensure the inclusion of the scientific community and relevant stakeholders on a European level.

 The implementation of the SRIA research priorities is carried out, amongst others, via competitive Joint Calls for transnational collaborative water RDI projects.
-To date, five Joint Calls have been launched (2013, 2015, 2016, 2017, 2018).
-The BMBF has participated in the 2013 Pilot Call and the 2017 Joint Call.
+To date, seven transnational Joint Calls have been launched.
+The BMBF has participated in four calls: Pilot Call 2013, Joint Call 2017 IC4Water, Joint Call 2020 Biodiversa (without BMBF-department 726) und Joint Call 2020 AquaticPollutants.

 2013 Pilot Call: Emerging Water Contaminants – Anhropogenic Pollutants and Pathogens